-It got me thinking about the prophetic, and how sometimes it can be a very quiet, behind the scenes ministry, that can be unrecognised, but just how important its role is in the church.
+It got me thinking about the prayer, intercession and the prophetic, and how sometimes it can be a very quiet, behind the scenes ministry, that can be unrecognised, but just how important its role is in the church.

 1. Pray Big For Small Prompts

 Have you ever had a little thought pass through your brain, I should pray for this person, or that person?
 If you have a prompt like that, STOP, DROP, PRAY.
 Especially if a few of you in a group have the same sense.
 I’ve had this sense, ignored it and later found out that person made a bad life-altering decision at that time and in the same token, had that sense and prayed, and found that a crisis had been diverted.

 One time I was driving through an intersection and had the sense I should pray for safety, but thought I would do it later at my ‘proper prayer time’.
 By the time I came back through that intersection a few hours later, a man on a motorbike had been killed there.
 Oh bother, doesn’t seem to be quite a strong enough expression for that one.
 Let’s say I’m a bit quicker to pray and to verbalise what I’m sensing to others around me and insist we stop and pray.